 Fundraising & Donor Relations During The Coronavirus Outbreak

 If you’re asking these questions, you’re not alone.
 This is an unprecedented time for nonprofits, and it can be hard to know how to even maintain relationships with your donors.
-That’s why we’re compiling our favorite resources on how to fundraise in the time of coronavirus and still be able to connect with your donors—including online fundraising ideas and tips.
+That’s why we’re compiling our favorite resources on how to fundraise in the time of coronavirus and still be able to connect with your donors—including virtual fundraising ideas and tips.